22 Apr 2021 HYN Himalayan Yoga Academy

 4. Anaahata (Heart) Chakra

-The heart chakra, or Anahata, is located near our heart, in the center of your chest.
+The heart center, or Anahata, is located near our heart, in the center of your chest.
 It comes as no surprise that the heart chakra is all about our ability to love and show compassion.
 It gives the sense of “I love).
-This chakra is responsible for emotional healing and sound mental health.
+This energy center is responsible for emotional healing and sound mental health.

 The beej mantra is ‘Yam’.
-Colour of the chakra: Green,
+Colour : Green,

 Body functions: Lungs, heart, arms, hands, and thymus gland